John Shipherd, Philo Stewart: Bringinng Education and Religion to the West

 Visiting Ohio together in 1832, the two men were alarmed.
 As families were leaving the East behind, they seemed to be also leaving behind their Christian values.
 The two men vowed to take action.

 Relying on wealthy donors from New England and New York, they procured land and funding to establish Oberlin College in Ohio.
 From its earliest days, the men insisted that Oberlin be open to anyone, men or women, black or white.
-It’s mission was to bring education, enlightenment and Christian values to the West.
+It had a mission to bring education, enlightenment and Christian values to the West.

-Having established Oberlin College in 1833, Shipherd and a party of faculty from New England decided to push onward in 1837 to Olivet, Michigan.
+Having established Oberlin College in 1833, Shipherd and a party of faculty from New England decided to push onward in 1837 to Olivet, Mich,.
 Legend has it that Shipherd found Olivet by accident when he got lost and repeatedly circled back to the spot.
-Believing that God was perhaps telling him he was destined to establish his new college there, he called the hill he was standing on Olivet and settled down.
+He believed that God was perhaps telling him he was destined to establish his new college there.
+So, he called the hill he stood upon “Olivet” and settled down.

 Originally living in the ruins left by prior settlers, 39 men and women from Oberlin began building, by hand, the new college.

-Olivet College’s early days were difficult.
-Pledges for support could not be collected because of the depression that settled over America in the late 1830s.
+Olivet College faced difficulties in its early days.
+The college couldn’t collect pledges of support because of the depression that settled over America in the late 1830s.
 In 1844, Shipherd died in Olivet, still working on his college.
-The school had failed to win a charter as a college and was temporarily proceeding as a two-year school.
+The school had failed to win a charter as a college and proceeded temporarily as a two-year school.

 But Shipherd had passed the torch to other men who would push on.
 A colleague of the Rev. Oramel Hosford of Thetford, Vt. noted that he had no doubt Hosford and his friends would make Olivet a success.